‘Woolly mammoths could walk the Earth again’

 - Which extinct animal would you most like to bring back from the dead?

 - Find an example of an animal that humans drove to extinction.
-Find out as much as you can about the animal, its habitat, when it lived and how it died out.
+Research as much as you can about the animal, its habitat, when it lived and how it died out.

 - Write a letter to environmental authorities arguing for or against the de-extinction of woolly mammoths.
-Use persuasive language.
+Use persuasive language and facts.

 Some People Say...